krtkeyan/Rust-Learning-Basics-01-Guessing-game/README.md

-## Rust Learning ( Basics ) - Building a Guessing Game
+## Building a Guessing Game - 01-Setting-up

-In this branch, we are going to learn some basics, before we go to build our guessing game.
-If you already set-up the installation and know how to build and run your rust project.
+In this excercise, we are going to learn some basics, before we go to build our guessing game.
+If you have already set-up the installation and know how to build and run your rust project.
 You may go for next chapter.
+Promise, it would only take few mins.

-#### Things covered
+## Things covered
 1. Install Rust in your system
 2. An overview about Cargo
 3. Hello, Superstar 😎 !